SL6I/Arabic-Text-Correction/Dataset.md

 # Dataset Overview

 ## Source
-This dataset is used for the purpose of [specific task, e.g., sentiment analysis, text correction] in the domain of [specific domain, e.g., healthcare, finance].
+This dataset has been curated specifically for the purpose of Arabic text correction.
+It is part of the [AraSpell project](https://github.com/msalhab96/AraSpell/blob/main/README.md), which aims to improve the quality of text processing in the Arabic language.

 ## Dataset Contents
 - `train.csv`: Used for training the model.
 Contains 6,922,318 rows and 5 columns (97.19%).